© Syda Productions | Dreamstime.com

 If so, claim your FREE copy, right now, of our definitive guide on sleep.

 Why Do People Twitch in Their Sleep?

 The clinical term for a sudden, involuntary muscle contraction at any time is myoclonus (see “Types of Myoclonus” sidebar below).
 Twitching while sleeping is called sleep myoclonus.
 It may be so mild that you and your bed partner are unaware it’s happening.
-But it can also be a big-enough movement and occur multiple times a night that your bed partner will certainly notice it.
+But it can also be a big enough movement—and occur often enough at night—that your bed partner notices it.

 The cause of myoclonus isn’t completely understood, though researchers believe it may be due to an excessive reaction by the part of the brain that control muscle movement.
 This overreaction could be triggered by light, sound or other stimuli during sleep.

 Not all examples of twitching while sleeping are myoclonus.
 In some cases, the movement is simply a muscle spasm.
 Leg cramps and spasms at night are actually somewhat common.
 A muscle spasm can be caused by muscle fatigue.

 The possible causes of twitching while sleeping are almost endless, in fact.
 Nerve damage from cancer treatment can lead to involuntary muscle movement.
 So can diabetes, arthritis, and thyroid disease.
 Peripheral artery disease (PAD), a condition characterized by narrowed blood vessels in the legs, can sometimes cause nighttime leg twitches.
 Even pregnancy can trigger twitching while sleeping.

 While involuntary muscle spasms and movements may be due to any number of conditions, two sleep-related health issues are at the root of many nighttime twitches.
 These include periodic limb movement disorder (PLMD) and restless leg syndrome (RLS).